-1 purpose of employment, counseling, a course of study or vocational 2 training.
-The offender shall be required to wear a device which 3 permits the supervising agency to monitor the offender's compliance 4 with the condition electronically.
-5 (5) Intensive probation. - Probation that requires the offender to submit 6 () to supervision by officers assigned to the Intensive Probation 7 Program established pursuant to G.S.
-143B-262(c), and to comply 8 with the rules adopted for that Program.
-9 (6) Intermediate punishment. - A sentence in a criminal case that places 10 () an offender on supervised probation and includes at least one of the 11 following conditions: 12 a.
+- (4) Electronic monitoring.
+A condition of probation in which the offender is required to remain in one or more specified places for a specified period or periods each day, and in which the offender shall wear a device which permits the supervising agency to monitor the offender's compliance with the condition electronically. - (4a) House arrest with electronic monitoring.
+Probation in which the offender is required to remain at his or her residence unless the court or the probation officer authorizes the offender to leave for the purpose of employment, counseling, a course of study, or vocational training.
+The offender shall be required to wear a device which permits the supervising agency to monitor the offender's compliance with the condition electronically. - (5) Intensive probation.
+Probation that requires the offender to submit to supervision by officers assigned to the Intensive Probation-Supervision Program established pursuant to G.S.
+143B-262(c), and to comply with the rules adopted for that Program.
+Unless otherwise ordered by the court, intensive supervision also requires multiple contacts by a probation officer per week, a specific period each day during which the offender must be at his or her residence, and that the offender remain gainfully and suitably employed or faithfully pursue a course of study or of vocational training that will equip the offender for suitable employment. - (6) Intermediate punishment.
+A sentence in a criminal case that places an offender on supervised probation and includes at least one of the following conditions: - a.
 Special probation as defined in G.S.
-15A-1351(a).
-13 b.
-Assignment to a residential program.
-14 c.
+15A-1351(a). - b.
+Assignment to a residential program. - c.
 Electronic monitoring.
-House arrest with electronic monitoring.
-15 d.
-Intensive probation.
-16 e.
+House arrest with electronic monitoring. - d.
+Intensive probation. - e.
 Assignment to a day-reporting center.

-17 In addition, a sentence to regular supervised probation imposed pursuant 18 to a community penalties plan as defined in G.S.
-7A-771(2) is an 19 intermediate punishment, regardless of whether any of the above 20 conditions is imposed, if the plan is accepted by the court and the plan 21 does not include active punishment.
-22 (7) Prior conviction. - A person has a prior conviction when, on the date a 23 \ criminal judgment is entered, the person being sentenced has been 24 previously convicted of a crime: 25 a.
-In the district court, and the person has not given notice of appeal 26 and the time for appeal has expired; or 27 b.
-In the superior court, regardless of whether the conviction is on 28 appeal to the appellate division; or 29 c.
-In the courts of the United States, another state, the armed 30 services of the United States, or another country, regardless of 31 whether the offense would be a crime if it occurred in North 32 Carolina, 33 regardless of whether the crime was committed before or after the 34 effective date of this Article.
-35 (8) Residential program. - A program in which the offender, as a condition 36 · / of probation, is required to reside in a facility for a specified period and 37 to participate in activities such as counseling, treatment, social skills 38 training, or employment training, conducted at the residential facility or 39 at other specified locations."
-40 Section on 5.
+In addition, a sentence to regular supervised probation imposed pursuant to a community penalties plan as defined in G.S.
+7A-771(2) is an intermediate punishment, regardless of whether any of the above conditions is imposed, if the plan is accepted by the court and the plan does not include active punishment.

+- (7) Prior conviction.
+A person has a prior conviction when, on the date a criminal judgment is entered, the person being sentenced has been previously convicted of a crime: - a.
+In the district court, and the person has not given notice of appeal and the time for appeal has expired; or - b.
+In the superior court, regardless of whether the conviction is on appeal to the appellate division; or - c.
+In the courts of the United States, another state, the armed services of the United States, or another country, regardless of whether the offense would be a crime if it occurred in North Carolina,

+- regardless of whether the crime was committed before or after the effective date of this Article. - (8) Residential program.
+A program in which the offender, as a condition of probation, is required to reside in a facility for a specified period and to participate in activities such as counseling, treatment, social skills training, or employment training, conducted at the residential facility or at other specified locations."

+Section 3.
 G.S.
-15A-1343(b1) reads as rewritten: 41 "(b1) al Conditions. - In addition to the regular conditions of probation specified in subsection (b), the court may, as a condition of probation, require that during the probation the defendant comply with one or more of the following special conditions:
+15A-1343(b1) reads as rewritten: